Vivekanandha21/Devops-Three-Tier-Project/README.md

 ## Project Introduction
 This is the End-to-End DevSecOps Kubernetes Project.
-This comprehensive project setting up a robust Three-Tier Architecture on AWS using Kubernetes, DevOps best practices, and advanced security measures.
-Gain hands-on experience in deploying, securing, and monitoring a scalable application environment.
+This comprehensive project setting up a robust Three-Tier Architecture on AWS using Kubernetes, DevOps best practices, and advanced security measures.To Gain hands-on experience in deploying, securing, and monitoring a scalable application environment.

 ## Project Overview
 This project includes the following key components: